celer-network/sgn-v2-networks/docs/validator.md

 8. Prepare an Ethereum key as the **validator key**, which will be used for initializing the validator and occasional operations such as withdrawing rewards.
 Therefore, the validator key does not need to stay online.

-    The validator key can be prepared via two ways:
+    The validator key can be prepared via one of the two ways:

     - **Using a local keystore JSON file**